ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 -   Test suites do not cover every protocol requirement and in no way certify implementation even if all tests pass.

--   Test suites verify the server-side testable requirements. but do not verify the requirements related to client behavior and server internal behavior.
+-   Test suites verify the server-side testable requirements, but do not verify the requirements related to client behavior and server internal behavior.